olme04/rsocket-kt/PROTOCOL.md

 * __Frame Type__: (6 bits) 0x01
 * __Flags__: (10 bits)
     * (__M__)etadata: Metadata present
     * (__R__)esume Enable: Client requests resume capability if possible.
 Resume Identification Token present.
     * (__L__)ease: Will honor LEASE (or not).
 * __Major Version__: (16 bits = max value 65,535) Unsigned 16-bit integer of Major version number of the protocol.
 * __Minor Version__: (16 bits = max value 65,535) Unsigned 16-bit integer of Minor version number of the protocol.
 * __Time Between KEEPALIVE Frames__: (31 bits = max value 2^31-1 = 2,147,483,647) Unsigned 31-bit integer of Time (in
-  milliseconds) between KEEPALIVE frames that the client will send.
+  milliseconds) between KEEPALIVE frame that the client will send.
 Value MUST be > 0.
-  * For server-to-server connections, a reasonable time interval between client KEEPALIVE frames is 500ms.
+    * For server-to-server connections, a reasonable time interval between client KEEPALIVE frame is 500ms.
-  * For mobile-to-server connections, the time interval between client KEEPALIVE frames is often > 30,000ms.
+    * For mobile-to-server connections, the time interval between client KEEPALIVE frame is often > 30,000ms.
 * __Max Lifetime__: (31 bits = max value 2^31-1 = 2,147,483,647) Unsigned 31-bit integer of Time (in milliseconds) that
   a client will allow a server to not respond to a KEEPALIVE before it is assumed to be dead.
 Value MUST be > 0.
 * __Resume Identification Token Length__: (16 bits = max value 65,535) Unsigned 16-bit integer of Resume Identification